 Renewable energy share in electricity (RES-E)

 Renewable Energy Share of Electricity (RES-E) by fuel (%),Wind (normalised),Hydro (normalised),Biomass,Other 2005,4,2.7,0,0.9 2006,5.4,2.6,0,0.9 2007,6.4,2.5,0,1.1 2008,7.6,2.5,0.1,1.3 2009,10.5,2.6,0.2,1.5 2010,11.9,2.6,0.4,1.8 2011,14.3,2.7,0.5,1.9 2012,15.5,2.8,0.9,2.3 2013,16.9,2.7,1.1,2.4 2014,19,2.6,1.2,2.7 2015,21.3,2.5,1,2.4 2016,22,2.5,1.6,3 2017,25.2,2.4,1.8,3.2 2018,28.1,2.3,2.2,3.4

 There is no binding EU target for renewable electricity.
 However, Ireland set a target of 40% of electricity to come from renewable sources by 2020.
 Renewable electricity makes the largest contribution to the overall RES target.

-A record high of 532 MW of wind-generation capacity was installed in 2017.
-Normalised wind accounted for 84% of renewable electricity generated in 2017, and 52% of all renewable energy in 2017.
-Wind generated 25% of all electricity in 2017, second only to natural gas.
+Normalised wind accounted for 85% of renewable electricity generated in 2018, and 55% of all renewable energy.
+Wind generated 28% of all electricity in 2018, second only to natural gas.